 Rogue (adj) - behaving in an unusual or unexpected way that is usually harmful.
-This cellphone operator is known for its rogue practice of overcharging its clients.
+This cellphone operator is known for its roque practice of overcharging their clients.

 Perky (adj) - happy and energetic.
-The new employee was a perky girl in her late twenties.
+The new employee was a perky qirl in her late twenties.

-Self-conscious (adj) - shy, lacking confidence and uncomfortable because you're too worried about other people's opinions of you.
+Self-conscious (adj) - shy, lacking confidence and uncomfortable because you're too worried of other people's opinion of you.
 I couldn't help being self-conscious in my school years, I worried about things too much.

-Witness (v) - to see something in person, be present when something happens.
+Witness (v) - too see something in person, be present when something happens.
 I witnessed a huge row between our employees in the company cafeteria today.